Language Teaching in the 21st Century

 Motivated individuals, corporations, and the military are now turning away from the false promises of the book/computer technology companies as they now turn in earnest to real human beings to teach them languages.

-The new human ways work, but only if the new language instructors of the 21st century have been properly trained in the new methods that have just become available to us in the past few years and about which most Americans are ignorant.
+The new human ways work, but only if the new language instructors of the 21st century get properly trained in the new methods that have just become available to us in the past few years and about which most Americans are ignorant.

 Make no mistake.
 People who intend to make their livings as teachers of language in the 21st century, in order to successfully meet the needs of the American public, the corporations, and the military, will need new skills.

-The first skill required of these individuals, of course, will be fluency in the target language.
-The second, the one that is finally coming into play in the discussion of best practices in language instruction, will be the human skills needed to actually make the language come alive in a real way with real results for the learner, the corporation or the branch of military service.
+The first skill required of these individuals will not be fluency in the target language – people who are only partially skilled in the language can teach it using CI quite well.
+The real first skill will be the one that is finally coming into play in the discussion of best practices in language instruction: the human communication skills needed to actually make the language come alive in a real way with real results for the learner, the corporation or the branch of military service.

-Dr. Stephen Krashen has stated that “robots don’t converse”.
-The return to actual human contact in language instruction, as opposed to the utterly false promises offered by books and computer software, will be part of a larger humanization of the entire planet.
-As the new century unfolds, human values will trump those of machines and people will actually learn.
+Robots don’t converse.
+The return to actual human contact in language instruction, as opposed to the utterly false promises offered by books and computer software, will be part of the larger post-Covid humanization of the entire planet.
+As the new century unfolds, human values will trump those of machines.
+People will actually learn the language.

 It is comprehension based language instruction that will get the new, unexpected and entirely welcome results described above.
 It is comprehension based language instruction that will now take its place at the forefront of the emerging language consumption culture.
 Why?
-Because comprehension based language instruction works.
+Because comprehension based language instruction is how people learn languages.

 If a person has fluency in any language, and lacks only the ability to teach it successfully, then they must work hard now to master comprehension based instruction.

-We now know what works, so the next question becomes “Who will work to learn comprehension based language instruction?”
-The answer is not the hapless fake language teachers of the past.
+Since we now know what works, the next question becomes “Who will work to learn comprehension based language instruction?”
+The answer is not the hapless fake textbook-based memorization slave language teachers of the past.
 They will lose their job safety net soon enough.
-Many are currently in the process of losing their jobs as the handwriting emerges more and more on the walls of our society that America has been sold a bill of goods when it comes to learning languages.

-The good news is that many of these old kinds of teachers have already quit the profession amidst the current reshaping of American schools.
+The good news is that many of these old-style teachers have already quit the profession amidst the current reshaping of American schools.
 But that is just the beginning.
 The fact is that there will be no more language teaching jobs in the United States for people who can’t get the job done.

 The language instruction jobs of the future will go directly to those who can deliver the language product to the individuals, the businesses, and to the military who increasingly require them for the overall success of their particular interests.

-Those who have mastered comprehension based instruction will be the ones who succeed in the new business model, especially.
-Those without the necessary new talent who are now trying to hang on to their jobs in a secondary or university environment will soon be exposed for their lack of ability to turn out a product.
+Those who have mastered comprehension based instruction will be the oneswho succeed in the new business model.
+Those without the necessary new talent who are now trying to hang on to their jobs in a secondary or university environment will soon be exposed for their fraudulent ways and their inability to turn out a product.

 Language teaching in America, in fact, will no longer even be connected to schools, books or to the fake promise of technology, Rather, it will be provided by those who master comprehension based instruction, which is the real language product of the 21st century.